omnetpp/docs.omnetpp.org/docs/tutorials/swarm/page2.md

 next_page_disabled: true

-This is a distributed application, built on top of Docker Swarm[1].
-It is composed of 7 different services.

-[1] The new, integrated "Swarm Mode", not the legacy docker-swarm utility.
+This is a distributed application, built on top of [Docker Swarm](https://docs.docker.com/engine/swarm/) (the new, integrated "Swarm Mode", not the legacy docker-swarm utility).
+It is composed of seven different Docker [services](https://docs.docker.com/engine/swarm/how-swarm-mode-works/services/).

 ## Services

-The application is made up of several Docker services.
-These are:
+The application is made up of several Docker services: redis, mongo, builder, runner, visualizer, dashboard, distcc.

--  redis:
--  mongo:
--  builder:
--  runner:
--  visualizer:
--  dashboard:
--  distcc:

 Let's discuss what each of them are there for, and what they do.

 ### Redis

-This runs the official on the Manager.
-It is needed only to operate RQ, and is not used directly at all.
+This service runs the official Redis image on the Manager.
+It is needed by RQ (Redis Queue) that we use for job queueing.

 ### Mongo

+Mongo is a database that we use for temporary storage of binaries and result files.

 ### Builder